stenhousestuart/dirty_data_codeclan_project/cake/README.md

 ## Introduction

-The `Cake Analysis` is a piece of work being completed as part of the CodeClan Professional Data Analysis Course and as part the `Dirty Data Project`.
-The project is part of the `dirty_data_codeclan_project` repository which also contains the `Candy Analysis` project.

-The data itself describes the ingredients used in the making of a variety of cakes, the necessary quantity of each ingredient and the measure used for the ingredient.
+The data used describes the ingredients used in the making of a variety of cakes, the necessary quantity of each ingredient and the measure used for the ingredient.

 ------------------------------------------------------------------------